Alar Batten Grafts

 Alar batten grafts can transform an “overdone” rhinoplasty into a beautifully-contoured, aesthetically-improved nose.
 When little or no cartilage is left in the nose, the grafts act as a support system, preventing collapse of the nasal ala and preventing alar retraction.

 What are alar batten grafts made of?

 Alar batten grafts are made up of cartilage.
 Different doctors prefer different types of cartilage in constructing an alar batten graft.
 For example, a graft may be made up of cartilage from the nasal septum, rib or ear.
-Many doctors prefer rib cartilage, as ear concha cartilage is often too soft and may not strong enough to provide support for a sustained period of time.
+Many doctors prefer ear cartilage, as ear concha cartilage is already curved and in the shape you would want the ala to be after surgery.

 How are alar batten grafts implanted into the nose?

 Surgeons can insert alar batten grafts regardless of whether a rhinoplasty is an open or closed procedure.
-During the surgery, your doctor makes an incision inside the nose along the inside of the nose, and a small pocket is created to fit the graft.
+During the closed rhinoplasty surgery, your doctor makes an incision inside the nose along the inside of the nose, and a small pocket is created to fit the graft.
 Note that the size of the pocket must not be any bigger than the graft itself, so as to ensure stabilization and discourage later graft movement.
 During open rhinoplasty, the batten graft is sutured directly to the area that needs the additional strength.
 Both methods add structure and support to the lateral nasal sidewalls.

 Are alar batten grafts visible?

 No and yes.
 Alar batten grafts are sometimes visible as they are located under the skin of the sides of your nose.
 They are also lifting the nose outward so you will see the result of having the grafts in place.
 You also may be able to feel them, and they will feel very similar to the way the cartilage feels in the tip of your nose.
 For patient’s this may be the trade-off needed to improve breathing.